kgururaj/GenomicsDB_wiki/Multi-node-implementation-of-Variant-query.md

-Read [this page](https://github.com/Intel-HSS/TileDB/wiki/Using-the-variant-specific-customizations) for instructions on how to compile and run a single node version of the variant library first.
+Read [this page](https://github.com/Intel-HSS/TileDB/wiki/Using-the-variant-specific-customizations) for instructions on how to compile and run the single node version of the variant library first.

 Requirements:
 * An MPI library